The Origins of Yellow Fever

 William Holland, dispatch from September 26th, 1878

-Some of the Yellow Fever deaths had long-lasting effects on local and regional history.
+Some of the Yellow Fever deaths had long-lasting effects on local, regional and national history, and two influential figures in particular began their rise to fame due to the tragedies of the Yellow Fever.
 Edward Hull Crump Sr. died of Yellow Fever at his plantation outside of town on October 4th.
-His son, E. H. Crump Jr., was likely destined to follow in his father’s footsteps.
-However, after his father’s death from Fever, E. H. Crump Jr. left Holly Springs as a teenager and moved to nearby Memphis, where he began his meteoric rise to the top of the city’s political and social spheres.
+His son, E. H. Crump Jr., who was four years old at the time of the Fever, was likely destined to follow in his father’s footsteps as a farmer and merchant.
+Crump Sr.’s death forced Edward Jr. to grow up quickly, and E. H. Crump Jr. left Holly Springs as a teenager and moved to nearby Memphis, where he began his meteoric rise to the top of the city’s political and social spheres.
 Soon known as “Boss” Crump, Crump would be elected as Mayor of Memphis twice and would become one of the most influential citizens of the Mid-South in the 20th century.

+Most of the Yellow Fever victims in Holly Springs were ordinary men and women who were never remembered in the history books.
+Their lives- and deaths- are just as important and meaningful as those of the great heroes and martyrs of the Fever.
 Overlooking the “crest” of Hill Crest Cemetery is the small stone marker of Edwin Willis (sometimes shown as “Willis Edwards” on the mortuary lists), who died on October 19th.
-Some victims don’t even have that much: three small stones mark the final resting places of Jacob Malsi (died October 6th), his daughter Lizzie Malsi (died October 3rd) and daughter Louisa Malsi, who died just before the beginning of the Yellow Fever, on August 2nd, after being struck by lighting during a freak storm.
+Some victims don’t even have that much: three small stones (without dates or names) mark the final resting places of Jacob Malsi (died October 6th), his daughter Lizzie Malsi (died October 3rd) and daughter Louisa Malsi, who died just before the beginning of the Yellow Fever, on August 2nd, after being struck by lighting during a freak storm.

 W. J. L. Holland, late Chairman of the Relief Committee, departed this life at 2:30 A.M. aged 36 years.